 Energize and Awaken the Body and Mind First

 Assist the mind to become alert and the body to feel less sluggish before you sit down to meditate.
-This will be especially important in the mornings in order to shift out of the heavy energy of sleep.
+This will be especially important in the mornings to shift out of the heavy energy of sleep.
 There are many ways in which you can energize and awaken the body and mind:

 - Perform gentle exercise, a short walk, hatha yoga, or stretching to improve blood circulation.